vigorIv2/Smart-Spreadsheet/README.md

 4. How to submit?

-Please folk the repo, and submit your solution in a branch of your repo and share the link of your repo to us.
+Please fork the repo, and submit your solution in a branch of your own repo and share the link of your repo with us via email.

 ## Remarks

 We appreicate the time you will devote to this project.
-We hope you will enjoy this process!
+We hope you enjoy this exercise!